tonethar/IGME-430-Fall-2024/exercises/8-passing-params-in-express.md

   res.json(quote);
 });

-REPLACE IT WITH THIS!
+// REPLACE IT WITH THIS!
 router.get('/random', (req, res) => {
   res.json(db.randomQuote());
 });
 ```
+- Test all of the above links again to be sure that everything still works
+- Run `npm test` and fix all errors

 ---

 ## VIII.
-Submission
+Homework Submission
+- ZIP and POST the entire folder to the myCourses dropbox:
+  - don't neglect to delete the **node_modules** folder BEFORE zipping
+  - there is no need to post this to GitHub or Heroku